jasonm/redstorm-talk/slides/slides.markdown

 * since spouts and bolts are parallel, when a tuple is emitted on a stream, which tasks does that tuple go to?
 * decides how to partition the stream of messages
     * shuffle grouping: pick a random task, evenly distribute
-    * fields grouping: mod hashing on a subset of tuple fields (aim for consistent recipient)
     * all grouping: send to all tasks
     * global grouping: pick task with lowest id (all tuples go to same task)
+    * fields grouping: for persistent/stateful algorithms, send similar data to the same worker process. mod hashing on a subset of tuple fields

+* let's take a look at some code...

 ---